Gladiators - Lean Athletes or Intentionally Fat?

 "Researchers explored whether high- or low- protein diets might lead to less weight gain when consuming excess calories due to the ability of the body to burn extra energy with a high-protein diet.
 They found that study participants all gained similar amounts of weight regardless of diet composition; however, there was a vast difference in how the body stored the excess calories.
 Those who consumed normal- and high- protein diets stored 45% of the excess calories as lean tissue, or muscle mass, while those on the low-protein diet stored 95% of the excess calories as fat."

-To learn more about Sports Nutrition and how nutrients affect performance, check out our Sports Nutrition Certification by clicking the arrow below.
+To learn more about Sports Nutrition and how nutrients affect performance, check out our Sports Nutrition Certification by clicking the link below.